-The range is about average for the class - the Mazda MX-30 and Kia Soul EV offer 124 and 280 miles respectively - and its acceleration figures don’t stand out either.
+The range is middling for the class - the Mazda MX-30 and Kia Soul EV offer 124 and 280 miles respectively - and its acceleration figures don’t stand out either.
 Hitting 0-62mph in 8.7 seconds is relatively brisk, just not as impressive as some electric rivals.
 This, however, is a deliberate tactic on Vauxhall’s part as engineers have set up the throttle response to feel less urgent and more like that of a petrol or diesel car.
 It means that the Mokka-e might be appealing if you don’t enjoy being pinned back in your seat every time you pull away from the traffic lights.

 The interior is all-new, and is what you can expect from the next generation of Vauxhall models.
-A configurable digital instrument cluster is standard on all but the base model, and it’s joined by a touchscreen that can measure up to 10 inches.
+A configurable digital instrument cluster is standard on all but the base model, and it’s joined by a touchscreen that can measure up to 10 inches across.
 Smartphone connectivity is present and correct, while material quality is good in most places - there are soft-touch plastics in areas you’re likely to touch.
-The car is quite small inside, though, offering more interior and boot space than a supermini but less than many small SUV rivals.
+The Mokka-e is quite small inside, though, offering more interior and boot space than a supermini but less than many small SUV rivals.

 The Vauxhall Mokka-e doesn’t have a single standout reason why you’d buy one over a Peugeot e-2008, Kia e-Niro or MG ZS EV.
-But it doesn’t have anything glaringly wrong with it, either, and that the powertrain feels like a petrol car will appeal to buyers who aren’t 100% sure of the switch to electric.
+But it doesn’t have anything glaringly wrong with it, either, and that the powertrain feels like a petrol car will appeal to drivers who are buying their first EV.
 Sitting it right in the middle of the pack with few faults and an attractive design is probably a recipe for strong sales.
 After all, the same was true of the last Mokka and that was always a big seller.